jboss-developer/jboss-eap-quickstarts/CONTRIBUTING.md

         git clone git@github.com:<your-username>/jboss-as-quickstart.git

+3. Change to the `jboss-as-quickstart` directory.

-3. Add the remote `upstream` repository so you can fetch any changes to the original forked repository.
+4. Add the remote `upstream` repository so you can fetch any changes to the original forked repository.

         git remote add upstream git@github.com:jboss-jdf/jboss-as-quickstart.git

-4. Get the latest files from the `upstream` repository.
+5. Get the latest files from the `upstream` repository.

         git fetch upstream

-5. Create a new topic branch to contain your features, changes, or fixes using the `git checkout -b  <topic-branch-name> upstream/master` command.
+6. Create a new topic branch to contain your new quickstart, features, changes, or fixes using the `git checkout -b  <topic-branch-name> upstream/master` command.
 For example:

         git checkout -b helloworld-fix upstream/master

-6. Contribute new code or make changes to existing files.
-Make sure that you follow the *General Guidelines* below.
+7. Contribute new code or make changes to existing files.
+Make sure that you follow the [General Guidelines](#general-guidelines) below.

-7. To verify if your code followed the General Guidelines you can run [QS Tools](http://www.jboss.org/jdf/quickstarts/qstools/) on your project.
+8. To verify if your code followed the General Guidelines you can run [QS Tools](http://www.jboss.org/jdf/quickstarts/qstools/) on your project.
    * To run QS Tools, go to your quickstart project root and execute:

            mvn -U org.jboss.maven.plugins:maven-qstools-plugin:check
    This will generate a report on `QUICKSTART_HOME/target/site/qschecker.html`.
 Review the report to determine if your quickstart project violates any item in the *General Guidelines*.

-8. Use the `git add` command to add new or changed file contents to the staging area.
+9. Use the `git add` command to add new or changed file contents to the staging area.
    * If you create a new quickstart, you can add files using the subfolder and file names.
 The following is an example of new quickstart folders and files you may want to stage:

             git add src/
             git add pom.xml
             git add README.md
    _Note: It is probably best not to add the entire quickstart root folder because you may unintentionally add classes or other target files that should not be in source control._
    * If you only modified a few files, use `git add <filename>` for every file you create or change.
 For example:

             git add README.md

-9. Use the git status command to view the status of the files in the directory and in the staging area and ensure that all modified files are properly staged:
+10. Use the git status command to view the status of the files in the directory and in the staging area and ensure that all modified files are properly staged:

         git status

-10. Commit your changes to your local topic branch.
+11. Commit your changes to your local topic branch.

         git commit -m 'Description of change...'
+12. Update your branch with any changes made upstream since you started.
+   * Fetch the latest changes from upstream

+        git fetch upstream
+   * Apply those changes to your branch

+        git rebase upstream/master
+   * If anyone has commited changes to files that you have also changed, you may see conflicts.
+   Resolve the conflicted files, add them using `git add`, and continue the rebase:

+        git add <conflicted-file-name>
+        git rebase --continue
+   * If there were conflicts, it is a good idea to test your changes again to make they still work.

-11. Push your local topic branch to your github forked repository.
+13. Push your local topic branch to your github forked repository.
 This will create a branch on your Git fork repository with the same name as your local topic branch name.

         git push origin HEAD
    _Note: The above command assumes your remote repository is named 'origin'.
 You can verify your forked remote repository name using the command `git remote -v`_.
-12. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
+14. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
 Give it a clear title and description.

 General Guidelines
 ------------------

-* The sample project should be formatted using the JBoss AS profiles found at http://github.com/jboss/ide-config/tree/master/
+* The sample project should be formatted using the JBoss AS profiles found at <http://github.com/jboss/ide-config/tree/master/>

  - Code should be well documented with good comments.
 Please add an author tag (@author) to credit yourself for writing the code.
  - You should use readable variable names to make it easy for users to read the code.